Start a Fire Fighting & Safety Equipment Trading Business in Dubai

 Licensing and Compliance Requirements

-Beyond the free zone trading licence, fire fighting and safety equipment traders must navigate several regulatory layers.
+Beyond the free zone trading license, fire fighting and safety equipment traders must navigate several regulatory layers.
 The Dubai Civil Defence and the General Directorate of Civil Defence require that certain products, including fire extinguishers, detection systems, and suppression agents, carry Emirates Authority for Standardisation and Metrology (ESMA) certification or equivalent conformity marks before they can be sold within the UAE market.
 Products intended solely for re-export are generally exempt from local conformity requirements but must comply with the destination country's standards.

 Importers should also register with UAE Customs and ensure all shipments are accompanied by correct certificates of origin, safety data sheets, and, where applicable, UN transport classification documents for hazardous materials such as certain suppression agents.